jesshill/Onish_lab/protocols/RNAi/RNAi in C elegans by E coli feeding_v2.md

 - In addition, a 48 hour time point is often useful.
 Start another capture plate for 48 hours after first _E. coli_ exposure and repeat the embryonic viability calculation.

-### MEDIA:

-<ins> NGM Plates (1000 mL) <ins>

-- Mix the following reagents:
-  - 3 g NaCl
-  - 2.5 g Bacto Peptone
-  - 17 g Bacto Agar
-  - Add water to 975 mL
-- Add a stir bar
-- Autoclave media for at least 40 minutes to sterilize
-- Cool media to 50 – 65C.
-- Using sterile technique, add:
-  - 0.5 mL 5 mg/mL Cholesterol
-  - 0.5 mL 1 M CaCl2
-  - 0.5 mL 1M MgSO4
-  - 12.5 mL 1 M Potassium Phosphate Solution (pH 6)

-- To make NGM+CARB plates, add Carbenicillin to a final concentration of 100 ug/mL:
-  - 1 mL 100 mg/mL Carbenicillin in 1000 mL total volume

-- To make 1 mM NGM+IPTG+CARB plates, add:
-  - 1 mL 100 mg/mL Carbenicillin in 1000 mL total volume
-  - 1 mL 1 M IPTG (alternatively, IPTG can be top-spread onto each plate prior to use)

-- Once all ingredients have been added, stir media thoroughly and then pour into 6 cm plates.

-- Try to pour the same amount of media into each plate.

-- At the end of pouring, count all the plates and note the average volume per plate.

-<ins> Carbenicillin Stock Solution (100 mg/mL) <ins>

-- Mix the following reagents:
-  - 1 g Carbenicillin
-  - 10 mL H2O
-- Mix thoroughly in a 15 mL conical vial.
-- Filter sterile the solution through a 0.22 um filter.
-- Freeze in 1 mL aliquots.
-- Clearly label, date, and then store at -20C.
-Can be stored up to several decades.
-- Use at a final concentration of 100 ug/mL.

-<ins> 1 M IPTG <ins>

-- Mix the following reagents:
-  - 2.38 g Isopropyl-β-D-thiogalactopyranoside (IPTG)
-  - 10 mL H2O
-- Mix thoroughly in a 15 mL conical vial.
-- Filter sterilize through a 0.22 um pore filter.
-- Freeze 1 mL aliqiuots.
-- Clearly label, date, and then store at 20C.
-Can be stored up to several decades.
-- Can use in a concentration range of 0.1–2 mM.
-Wormbook suggestes a final concentration of 1 mM.

 ### REFERENCES: